XLS Considered Harmful

 What is XLS?

 XLS is Google’s in-house open-source HLS tool.
-The developers calls it "mid-level synthesis"1, but it is more accurately described as a transactional-level HLS.
+The developers call it "mid-level synthesis", but it is more accurately described as a transactional-level HLS.
 The language consists of three main components: functions, processes, and channels.

 Functions describe combinational logic, channels represent module ports (usually latency-insensitive), and processes are a composition of functions, channels, and sequential logic.
-Given a circuit description, the compiler can automatically pipeline it to ensure it meets timing requirements during physical design.
+Given a circuit description, the compiler can automatically pipeline it based on an internal delay model, aiming to help timing closure.
 I'll discuss this in detail later.

 IR